Operationalising the bitter lessons in compute and cleverness

 Pei Wang’s definition of intelligence in his NARS programme (Wang 2022, 1999) proposes that intelligence is the ability of an information-processing system to adapt to its environment while working with insufficient knowledge and resources.
 The “Assumption of Insufficient Knowledge and Resources” (AIKR) is foundational to his notion of intelligence.
 If we had sufficient knowledge and compute, we wouldn’t need intelligence — we’d just look up the answer.
 Intelligence is the phenomenon that arises from doing inference under resource scarcity.

 Compare and contrast with, e.g. AIXI.
 Hutter’s AIXI defines an ideal agent: one that considers every computable hypothesis, weighted by Kolmogorov complexity, and picks the action maximising expected future reward.
 It’s a beautiful formalisation of what intelligence would be if resources were unlimited — and it’s incomputable, by construction.
 The practical response has been to approximate: AIXItl bounds the computation time and hypothesis depth, trading optimality for tractability.
-But the approximation is bolted on after the fact; the theory itself lives in a world without scarcity.
+But the approximation is bolted on after the fact; the theory itself evolved in a world without scarcity.

 2 Rational metareasoning and resource rationality